 As a teaching museum, we are committed to providing educational services for school children and helping educators implement innovative approaches to teaching and learning through art.

 The Haggerty is open to the public, and free guided and self-guided gallery tours are available for groups of more than 10 people.
-Guided tours for elementary, middle and high school students are available Monday through Friday, between 9am and 3pm.
+Guided tours for elementary, middle, and high school students are available Monday through Friday, between 9 a.m. and 3 p.m.
 Tours require a minimum of 10 students and a maximum of 65.
-One chaperone is required for every 10 students.
-Guided tours are approximately 50 minutes in duration.
+For PreK-3rd grade groups one chaperone is required for every 5 students, for 4th-12th grade one chaperone is required for every 10 students.
 Self-guided tours, where you explore the galleries on your own, are also available.

-To request a guided or self-guided tour, please start with an email to Christine Fleming at Christine.Fleming@marquette.edu.
+To request a guided tour, please start with an email to Christine Fleming at Christine.Fleming@marquette.edu.